 The Water Authority currently imports approximately 70 percent of its water supply from Metropolitan Water District of Southern California (Metropolitan).
 Metropolitan's ability to provide reliable water supplies, particularly in dry years, is constrained by the preferential right of each of its member agencies, as well as by uncertainties regarding the continued reliability of the State Water Project and the Colorado River.
-For these reasons, developing new, local water supplies for the region, such as desalination, is a key component in the Water Authority's water supply diversification efforts.
-The two projects currently under development within San Diego County are the Carlsbad Desalination Project and the Camp Pendleton Seawater Desalination Project.
+For these reasons, developing new, local water supplies for the region, such as seawater desalination, is a key component in the Water Authority's water supply diversification efforts.
+The Claude "Bud" Lewis Carlsbad Desalination Plant has been producing water since 2015 and another project that would be located at U.S. Marine Corps Base Camp Pendleton is under study.

-The Carlsbad Desalination Project is located at the Encina Power Station in Carlsbad, California.
-It is being developed by Poseidon Resources.
-In addition to the treatment facility, the project would involve a new pipeline connection to the Water Authority's existing regional aqueduct system.
-The Water Authority is participating in the Carlsbad Desalination Project as a potential purchaser of product water from the facility.
-The Carlsbad Desalination Project has obtained all required permits and environmental clearances and when completed will provide a highly reliable local supply of 48,000 to 56,000 AFY for the Region.
+The Carlsbad Desalination Plant is located at the Encina Power Station in Carlsbad in northern San Diego County.
+It was developed by Poseidon Resources.
+In addition to the treatment facility, the plant includes a pipeline connection to the Water Authority's regional aqueduct system.
+The Water Authority participates in the Carlsbad Desalination Plant as a purchaser of product water from the facility under the terms of a 30-year water purchase agreement.
+The Carlsbad Desalination Project is fully operational and provides a highly reliable local supply of 48,000 to 56,000 AFY for the Region.
+The Water Authority has the option to purchase the plant for \$1 at the end of the agreement term.

-The Water Authority, with participation from U.S. Marine Corps Base Camp Pendleton, is evaluating the cost and feasibility of a desalination plant located at Camp Pendleton.
-The Camp Pendleton desalination plant would provide between 50 and 150 million gallons per day of desalinated.
-Following the completion of a feasibility study in 2009, the Water Authority will conduct further technical studies at the proposed facility site.
-The studies include hydrogeological, geophysical, and ocean and marine life investigations and will also review new power supply facility needs, conveyance, and integration into the existing Water Authority infrastructure.
+The Water Authority, with participation from U.S. Marine Corps Base Camp Pendleton, continues to evaluate the cost and feasibility of a desalination plant located at Camp Pendleton.
+The Camp Pendleton desalination plant would provide between 50 and 150 million gallons per day of desalinated water.
+Following the completion of a feasibility study in 2009, the Water Authority completed further technical studies at the proposed facility site in 2013.
+The studies included detailed facility siting and pipeline alignment studies, as well as onshore and offshore field investigations near the proposed project sites to determine the viability, costs, and impacts to marine life of seawater intake and discharge systems.
+In 2015, the Water Authority's Board of Directors authorized a contract for building, operating, and reporting on a pilot-scale seawater intake testing program.

-Source: San Diego Water Authority, 2009b and San Diego County Water Authority, 2013a
+Source: San Diego Water Authority, 2017 and San Diego County Water Authority, 2016